 Overview of this article

-On March 29, 2019, the All Japan Kendo Federation announced on its official website " Revisions to Kendo Match and Refereeing Rules ."
+On March 29, 2019, the All Japan Kendo Federation's official website announced,Revision of Kendo Match and Refereeing Rules"There was an announcement.

 The purpose of this notice is to inform you of some changes to the rules regarding shinai and kendo equipment.
-Please make sure you understand the contents of this notice so that you can smoothly select your kendo equipment.
+Please make sure you understand the contents of this notice before making your kendo equipment selection.
 It is not widely known, but many shinai products on the market are "non-compliant."
 Therefore, care must be taken when selecting a shinai.

 The key points are rule changes and precautions regarding the equipment used in official matches.